HYsxe/ACME/ACME_codes/Readme.txt

 	It also contains the average D1, D2 and test results for all alleles (last line).

     4.Generate binding motifs (using peptides with high binding affinities).

 	The output is a dictionary.
-The keys are alleles and their corresponding values are the attenttion matrix A described in section 4.9, Materials and methods.
+The keys are alleles and their corresponding

+	values are the attenttion matrix A described in section 4.9, Materials and methods.

 	The output file is /results/binder_motif.txt

-5.Generate binding motifs for non-binders (i.e. using peptides with low binding affinities)
+    5.Generate binding motifs for non-binders (i.e. using peptides with low binding affinities).

 	The output file is /results/non_binder_motif.txt

     6.Make predictions for alleles with no training data.

 	See section 2.4 and 4.7 for details.
+You can specify the alleles to be tested in ACME_codes/main_leave_one_out.py

+	For example, to test A*02:01, change line 28 to:

+	    alleles = ["A*02:01"]

-	The output file is /results/non_binder_motif.txt
+	The output file is /results/ACME_leave_one_out.txt

     7.Test whether the anti-anchor residues can impair binding.

 	The output file is /results/anti_anchor.txt

-	The output contains the allele, the amino acid type of the anti-anchor residue its position in the peptide, averaged prediction score after replacing peptide residues with the anti-anchor, averaged prediction score after replacing the same residues with a random residue and the Kruskal test results.
+	The output contains the allele, the amino acid type of the anti-anchor residue its position in the peptide,

-8.Make binding predictions for new alleles and peptides.
-	Read input data from /binding_prediction/prediction_input.txt
-	(Some examples of the input are shown in /binding_prediction/prediction_input_example.txt) Make binding predictions and save the results to /results/binding_prediction.txt Prediction scores range from 0 to 1.
-Higher scores indicate higher binding affinities.
-	Peptides with scores above 0.42 can be considered to be strong binders.
+	averaged prediction score after replacing peptide residues with the anti-anchor,

+	averaged prediction score after replacing the same residues with a random residue

+	and the Kruskal test results.

+    8.Cross validation using a model without the attention module.

+	The output file is results/cross_validation_without_attention_9mer.txt

+	You can also run the test on peptides with other lengths.
+See the instructions for function 1.

+    9.Cross validation using a model without the convolutional module.

+        The output file is results/cross_validation_without_CNN_9mer.txt

+	You can also run the test on peptides with other lengths.
+See the instructions for function 1.

+    10.Calculating the reference information (RI) of different MHC alleles.

+        Calculate the reference information of each allele when their data are not present in the training set.

+	The output file is results/MHC_RI.txt

 5. Problems

 If you have problems using ACME, please contact hysxe97@gmail.com or hysxe@126.com.

 Hope you enjoy using the software!

 Yan Hu,